santiagogomezl/it-manager-api/README.md

 ### Trades

-`GET /api/trades` will retrieve all company's trades
+`GET /api/trades` will retrieve all company trades

 ### Roles

-`GET /api/roles` will retrieve all company's roles
+`GET /api/roles` will retrieve all company roles

 ### Tasks

-`GET /api/tasks` will retrieve all company's tasks
+`GET /api/tasks` will retrieve all company tasks

-`GET /api/tasks/:task_id` will retrieve one single task with `id=task_id`
+`GET /api/tasks/:task_id` will retrieve a single task with `id=task_id`

 `POST /api/tasks` will create a new task